wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

     You can change
   * `onekg_resource_dir`: The place for the 1000-Genome VCFs.
     By default, it is `resources/mini_1000G` field under your data root.
-    If you work with your own data, change it to downloaded fill-sized 1000 genomes data, as described in the [resources howto](wxs-qc_prepare-resources.md).
+    If you work with your own data, change it to downloaded full-sized 1000 genomes data, as described in the [resources howto](wxs-qc_prepare-resources.md).
   * `rf_model_id` leave it empty for now and specify after creating the random forest model on the VariantQC stage